babelouest/glewlwyd/docs/resources/ulfius/README.md

 struct _glewlwyd_resource_config {
   int            method;              // Values are G_METHOD_HEADER, G_METHOD_BODY or G_METHOD_URL for the access_token location, see https://tools.ietf.org/html/rfc6750
-  char *         oauth_scope;         // Scope values required by the resource, multiple values must be separated by a space character char *         jwt_decode_key;      // The key used to decode an access token jwt_alg_t      jwt_alg;             // The algorithm used to encode a token, see http://benmcollins.github.io/libjwt/ char *         realm;               // Optional, a realm value that will be sent back to the client unsigned short accept_access_token; // required, accept type access_token unsigned short accept_client_token; // required, accept type client_token
+  char *         oauth_scope;         // Scope values required by the resource, multiple values must be separated by a space character jwt_t *        jwt;                 // The jwt used to decode and validate an access token jwa_alg        alg;                 // The algorithm used to encode a token, see https://babelouest.github.io/rhonabwy/ char *         realm;               // Optional, a realm value that will be sent back to the client unsigned short accept_access_token; // required, accept type access_token unsigned short accept_client_token; // required, accept type client_token